hyundai-robotics/doc-hi6-operation/book.md

     ![](../../_assets/image_62.png)

 {% hint style="info" %}
-* For details on the robot’s progress direction in relation to the jog keys, refer to “[2.7.1 Jog Keys](1-jog-key.md).”
+* For details on the robot's progress direction in relation to the jog keys, refer to "[2.7.1 Jog Keys](1-jog-key.md)."
 *
   If you use your right hand, you can easily understand the operation of the robot in the robot coordinate system.